unionai-oss/pandera/docs/source/checks.rst

 Checking column properties
 --------------------------

-``Check`` objects accept a function as a required argument, which is expected to have the following signature:
+:class:`~pandera.checks.Check` objects accept a function as a required argument, which is expected to have the following signature:

 ``pd.Series -> bool|pd.Series[bool]``.

-For the ``Check`` to pass, all of the elements in the boolean series must evaluate to ``True``.
+For the :class:`~pandera.checks.Check` to pass, all of the elements in the boolean series must evaluate to ``True``.

 .. testcode:: checks